NUARIG/redcap2sqlalchemy/README.md

 # redcap2sqlalchemy

-Sandbox repo to test generic methods for extracting data from REDCapo and pushing into a relational DB
+Generic methods for extracting data from REDCapo and pushing into a relational DB using SQLAlchemy